nwg/racket-wiki/IDE's-and-text-editors.md

 * [Racket for Visual Studio Code](https://marketplace.visualstudio.com/search?term=Racket&target=VSCode&category=Programming%20Languages&sortBy=Relevance) (search)
   * [Magic Racket](https://github.com/Eugleo/magic-racket) for VS Code

 IDE not included?
-- there is a [racket-langserver](https://github.com/jeapostrophe/racket-langserver) Language Server Protocol implementation for Racket
+There is a [racket-langserver](https://github.com/jeapostrophe/racket-langserver) Language Server Protocol implementation for Racket

 You can also run [[Racket in the Cloud]].